andycroll/andycroll.com/_posts/2019/2019-03-10-dont-use-instance-variables-in-partials.md

 It’s too easy to presume that certain instance variables, in this case `@album`, are available in the context your partial is called in.

-When you first extract the partial, for organisation, it is only used in one place.
-When you reuse the partial somewhere else in your application the controller action in which it is eventually called must also correctly assign that exact variable.
+When you first extract a partial, often for organisational reasons, it is typically used in only one place.
+When you reuse the partial somewhere else in your application, the controller action in which it is eventually called must correctly assign the same instance variable from the original controller action.

-As your application becomes more complex a view might contain several partials—each expecting their own instance variables—so you’ll need to assign several instance variables in the controller action.
-The context of these assignments will be a long way from the nested partial in which they’re used.
+As your application becomes more complex, a view might contain several partials—each expecting their own instance variables—so you’ll need to assign several instance variables in the controller action.
+The context of these assignments will be a long way away from the nested partial in which they’re used.

-By not using instance variables your partials also benefit from simpler reuse.

-This “early magic, later complexity” is one of the issues that people have with Rails’ HTML rendering environment.
+If you rely on the “Rails magic” early on, you often pay in complexity later on.
+This is a pattern of many of the issues that people have with Rails’ HTML rendering environment.
+If you avoid using instance variables in your partials, they become simpler to reuse, even as your application grows in complexity

 ### A little help

-You can find lines in view partials which reference an instance variable by using this command from the root of your application in your Terminal.
+You can find lines in view partials which reference an instance variable by using this command from the root of your application in your terminal:

 ```shell
 grep -rEHn "\@\w+" --include "_*.erb" app/views